Seirdy/seirdy.one/content/posts/website-best-practices.md

 To ship custom fonts is to assert that branding is more important than user choice.
 That might very well be a reasonable thing to do; branding isn't evil!
 That being said, textual websites in particular don't benefit much from branding.
 Beyond basic layout and optionally supporting dark mode, authors generally shouldn't dictate the presentation of their websites; that should be the job of the user agent.
 Most websites are not important enough to look completely different from the rest of the user's system.

-A personal example: I set my preferred fonts in my computer's fontconfig settings.
+A personal example: I set my preferred browser font to "sans-serif", and map "sans-serif" to my preferred font in my computer's fontconfig settings.
 Now every website that uses sans-serif will have my preferred font.
 Sites with sans-serif blend into the users' systems instead of sticking out.

 ### But most users don't change their fonts...